 - Since we only want “professional” preachers, it only stands to reason that we need to pay them.
 We moved the office of teacher to the job of teacher (and called it pastor).
 Then, since we were paying him/her anyway, we added to the job.
 Administrator, counselor, accountant, etc.

-- If we have one more more full-time jobs within the church, we need a larger congregation to pay them.
+- If we have one full-time job within the church, we will soon have more paid employees, so we need a larger congregation to pay them.
 Because of this larger congregation, meeting in a person’s home is no longer viable.
 Most do not have room in their home for 10, 20, or more families to meet on a regular basis.

 - Related to #2 and #4, I have heard more than one pastor say that at pastor’s conferences two of the questions are: